Twenty Tips for a Great Road Trip

 St. Bernard State Park Reintroduce yourself to Mother Nature as you hike, picnic or camp in this 350-acre park along the Mississippi River.

 St. Francisville Find inspiration, just like naturalist John James Audubon did, among these rolling hills.
 Biking, kayaking, birding and hiking opportunities are plentiful.

 Rip Van Winkle Gardens, New Iberia Stroll through lush gardens and beneath ancient live oaks, where legend says pirate Jean Lafitte buried treasure.

 Alligator Park, Natchitoches Get to know the gators—go ahead, it’s safe—at Bayou Pierre Alligator Park.
 Feeling brave?
 Help with a feeding.

-Poverty Point, Pioneer Tour one of North America’s largest prehistoric earth works, dating back to around 1750 B.C., and learn about the state’s innovative early inhabitants.
+Poverty Point World Heritage Site, Delhi Tour one of North America’s largest prehistoric earthworks, dating back to around 1750 B.C., and learn about the state’s innovative early inhabitants.

 The Cabildo, New Orleans Explore the state’s varied history in this 18th-century building, which was the site of the Louisiana Purchase transfer in 1803.

 USS KIDD, Baton Rouge Walk the decks of the “Pirate of the Pacific” and discover what life was like aboard a World War II destroyer.